-A disused coal-fired power station at Collinsville in Queensland is being redeveloped as a 42MW (AC) solar farm which is expected to generate enough energy to power 15,000 homes.
+A disused coal-fired power station at Collinsville in Queensland has been redeveloped as a 42MW (AC) solar farm which is expected to generate enough energy to power 15,000 homes.

-Project developer RATCH-Australia expects the solar farm to consist of around 180,000 solar PV panels that are ground-mounted and using a single-axis tracking system.
+Developed by RATCH-Australia, the solar farm, which is generating and exporting energy to the grid, consists of around 180,000 solar PV panels that are ground-mounted and using a single-axis tracking system.

 The CEFC has committed up to $60 million in senior debt finance to the $100 million Collinsville Solar Plant which has also been awarded $9.5 million funding from the Australian Renewable Energy Agency (ARENA).
 Construction is under way.